Boating Safety

 • Do a sniff test before starting the engine.
 If you smell fumes, increase circulation, and do not turn the engine on until you can no longer smell the fumes.

-Inboard engines require a blower be turned on for four minutes before starting the boat.
+Inboard engines require a blower to be turned on for four minutes before starting the boat.
 This is essential to remove built-up fumes from the bilge.

-Never fill a portable fuel tank while it is on the boat!
 Remove and fill it at the fueling station.
-Once full, store the tank in a well-ventilated area that is away from all electrical equipment and the engine.
+Once full, store the tank in a well-ventilated area away from all electrical equipment and the engine.

-Gasoline can get expensive.
 To conserve fuel:

-• Distribute weight evenly throughout the boat.
+• Understand your boat's capacity limitations and distribute weight evenly throughout the boat.

 • Never overload the boat.